 The circulation of motor vehicles, fishing and picking plants is strictly forbidden, while dogs are not allowed as they might disturb the wildlife.

 Fauna in the Vanoise

-Another alpine animal, the chamois, has had a similar increase: from 400 in 1963, there are now over 5,500 individuals!
+Another alpine animal is the chamois.
+It has met a similar increase: from 400 in 1963, there are now over 5,500 individuals!
 It has become easier to see them while walking in the Park.
-It lives from 2,000 to 2,500 metres.
+The chamois lives from 2,000 to 2,500 metres.
 An interesting fact: it’s always the older female who takes on the responsibility of the group in case of danger!

-Like the chamois and the ibex, the little marmot is an emblematic animal of the Vanoise.
+Like the chamois and the ibex, the little marmot is a symbolic animal of the Vanoise.
 If the tourist in Alsace is looking for a stork nesting on a chimney top, the visitor in the Vanoise won’t be satisfied until he sees the cute little rodent.
 “No worries” for the marmot is easily noticeable when people remain silent and have a bit of patience.
 The strident cry of the guarding marmot is the signal of their presence.
-The little animal is not bothered by the thousands of skiers in the peripheral area for it is in hibernation under the snow during 6 months from October to March.
+The little animal is not bothered by the thousands of skiers in the peripheral area, for it is in hibernation under the snow for six months, from October to March.

-The region is mostly famous for its cheese, made of the milk from the famous cows of the Savoie: the Tarine.
-The complex flavour of Beaufort cheese for example, is due to several conditions which involve the Tarine cow.
+The region is most famous for its cheese, made of milk from the famous Tarine cows.
+For example, the complex flavour of Beaufort cheese is due to several conditions involving the Tarine cow.

 Flora in the Vanoise

 One of the most colourful images you may have of the Vanoise in summer is of high pastures thick with Alpine flowers.
 The Vanoise has an impressive floral pool with more than 1,200 different varieties of plants.